Our treatment model: What to expect from treatment?

 Most people accessing Chinese Medicine for the first time are typically seeking treatment to manage acute pain or to produce a specific outcome such as pregnancy.

-Chinese Medicine is excellent at treating acute symptoms and caters well for people who prefer to manage their health by dropping in and out of care and only presenting when they are experiencing symptoms.
+Chinese Medicine can assist with treating many acute symptoms. and caters well for those people who prefer to manage their health by dropping in and out of care, presenting only when they are experiencing symptoms.

 This symptomatic approach is perfectly appropriate for people who have acute, short term health problems or those interested in achieving specific outcomes.